 How Mars Sample Return will work

-To date, humans have only returned samples to Earth from four other bodies in the solar system: the Moon, asteroids Itokawa and Ryugu, and the tailings of comet Wild 2.
+To date, humans have only returned samples to Earth from a few other bodies in the solar system: the Moon, asteroids Itokawa, Ryugu, and Bennu, and the tailings of comet Wild 2.
 NASA’s Genesis mission collected and returned samples of solar wind, and samples from asteroid Bennu are scheduled to arrive back on Earth in 2023.

 Mars is a far more challenging destination than any of the above examples.
 It is farther away, with a thin atmosphere that complicates landings and a gravity field almost 40% as strong as Earth’s, which makes it harder to blast back off the surface.
 Only in the past decade have Mars landing technologies improved enough for us to be confident that we can land in the same spot multiple times—an ability needed for multi-spacecraft sample return missions.